 - Standard leather-wrapped steering wheel with audio controls

-- Available integrated rear camera in rearview mirror
+- Available integrated backup camera in rearview mirror

 Under the Hood